digimirai-dev/InfluencerFlow-AI-Platform/README.md

 # InfluencerFlow AI Platform 🚀

+The login Details for the Brand account = avsstdio159@gmail.com
+9423934065

+The Logi Details for the Creator Account = 159patilgaurav@gmail.com
+9423934065

 ## 🏆 Hackathon Submission - AI-Powered Influencer Marketing Platform

 **InfluencerFlow AI** is a comprehensive, AI-powered influencer marketing platform that revolutionizes how brands connect with creators through intelligent matching, automated contract generation, and streamlined collaboration management.